Staedtler Ergosoft Colored Pencils

 Visual Appeal – 3.5/5

 The colors are very saturated and they flow quite smoothly over the paper.
-Application is good and relatively deep colors can be put on the paper with minimal effort.
+The application is good and relatively deep colors can be put on the paper with minimal effort.
 These are not water-soluble so blending will have to be through other methods but this is not a big deal as the blending is fun and rewarding and worth the added effort.
 The big complaint with this set is the lack of color options.
-For the price point these are approaching we were hoping for a larger selection, with the maximum option only being 36 pencils.
+For the price point, these are approaching we were hoping for a larger selection, with the maximum option only being 36 pencils.
 Thankfully these blend well enough so that an understanding of color balance will allow an experienced artist achieve most other desired colors and shades.

 Usability and durability – 5/5